 Rising before the South Bank, the iconic Ferris wheel allows its visitors to catch views of the River Thames, glimpse Buckingham Palace, and Big Ben.
 And on a clear day, you’ll be able to see as far as Windsor Castle in the distance.

 Sunset rides on the London Eye are especially popular, so don’t forget to book your seat in advance if you want a guaranteed ride during sunset.

-If you don’t get a spot on the wheel, why not take a London Eye River Cruise on the River Thames to catch the stunning sunsets.
+If you don’t get a spot on the wheel, why not take a London Eye River Cruise on the River Thames to catch the stunning sunset.

 51. Halong Bay, Vietnam

-Halong Bay includes 1600 islands islets which form a range of limestone pillars.
+Halong Bay includes 1600 island islets which form a range of limestone pillars.
 Most of the islands are uninhabited and quite untouched by humans.
 The Bay covers over 43,000 hectares.

 There are many options for cruises around Halong Bay including overnight cruises.
 It is also possible to take a kayak to explore Halong Bay although of course that isn’t an option for overnight.

 ⇒ If you’re planning a trip to Vietnam don’t miss my post on what to do in Vietnam’s tastiest city Hoi An.